Veterinary Street Outreach Services

 Volunteer Vet Techs do not need to be licensed vet techs, but must have a minimum of one year experience working in a veterinary environment, and feel comfortable performing animal restraint and animal handling tasks within a limited clinic environment.

-Please contact Program Coordinator, Volunteer Services, Walter Campbell for more information and to apply to volunteer:
+Please contact PAWS Program Manager, Volunteer Services, Ariel Castaneda for more information and to apply to volunteer:

 acastaneda@shanti.org